quarkslab/kdigger/README.md

 `mount` command directly but the number of mounted devices and reading path can show you mounted volumes, configmap or even secrets inside the pod.

-### Namespaces
+### PIDNamespace

-Namespaces analyses namespaces of the container in the context of Kubernetes.
+PIDNamespace analyses the PID namespace of the container in the context of Kubernetes.
+Detecting the PID namespace is almost impossible so the idea of this bucket is to scan the `/proc` folder to search for specific processes
-Nevertheless, detecting namespaces, except for the user namespace, is quite difficult or almost impossible.
-You always rely on bugs or implementation details that can quickly change.
-This bucket detects the user namespace and exposes the mappings but try to give some information about the PID namespace just by detecting some process present in `/proc`.
+like:
+* `pause`: it might signify that you are sharing the PID namespace between all the containers composing the pod.
+* `kubelet`: it might signify that you are sharing the PID namespace with the host.

-Indeed, the detection in [amicontained](https://github.com/genuinetools/amicontained) is based on the device number of the namespace file, a detail of implementation which is no longer reliable and most of the time wrong.
+By the way, the detection in [amicontained](https://github.com/genuinetools/amicontained) is based on the device number of the namespace file, a detail of implementation which is no longer reliable and most of the time wrong.
 This is why I tried a different approach.

-To explain what this bucket scans for the PID namespace, if you see a process named `pause` in `/proc`, you might be sharing the PID namespace between all the containers composing the pod.
-Identically, if you spot a process named `kubelet` you might be sharing the host PID namespace.

 ### Runtime